 Determining via the first-born of the mother or father: Kiddushin 29b

-The calculation of the money provided to a daughter, where the sons are supporting her at the time of her marriage: Nedarim 39b
+The calculation of the money provided to a daughter upon her marriage, where the sons are supporting her at the time of her marriage: Nedarim 39b

 Inheriting ill-gotten gains